Chris1320/SetupGuides/Operating Systems/Arch Linux/Contents/Manual Customization.md

 ### Setting Up ZSH

-See [[ZSH]] for more information.
+See [[Shells/ZSH/ZSH|ZSH]] for more information.

 ### Neovim

-[[Neovim]] is the best text editor and IDE on Linux btw (fight me).
+[[Text Editors/Neovim/Neovim|Neovim]] is the best text editor and IDE on Linux btw (fight me).
 If I installed the packages from the [[#Development Tools]] section, might as well use Neovim to write code.
 We'll have to install some packages that are required by the plugins first.

 ```bash
 paru -S neovim tree-sitter tree-sitter-cli